Ferris State Bulldogs Logo PNG

 Meaning and History

-The Ferris State Bulldogs department logo matches its name.
-Since 1993, the logo shows the head of an aggressively barking bulldog.
-There is a studded collar with a round pendant on which the letter “F” is written on the dog’s neck.
-At first, it was black, but then (in 2011) the designers made it red in the color of a collar.
-This is one of the major changes that have taken place since the emblem has been improved.
+The Ferris State Bulldogs department’s emblem reflects its name.
+Since 1993, the logo has depicted the head of an aggressively barking bulldog.
+Around the dog’s neck is a spiked collar with a round pendant featuring the letter “F.” Initially, it was black, but then (in 2011), the designers made it red to match the collar.
+This is one of the main changes since the emblem was refined.

-Other innovations touched on minor details, such as the color of the spikes and the shade of the bulldog’s head.
-The general artistic concept has not changed: the drawing is still cartoonish, the dog has large fangs and a menacing look.
+Other innovations affected minor details, such as the color of the spikes and the shade of the bulldog’s head.
+The overall artistic concept hasn’t changed: the drawing remains caricatured, with the dog showing large fangs and a menacing look.

 1993 – 2010